dlt-hub/dlt-init-openapi/README.md

 ## Basic Usage

 Here we create an example pipeline from the [PokeAPI spec](https://raw.githubusercontent.com/cliffano/pokeapi-clients/ec9a2707ef2a85f41b747d8df013e272ef650ec5/specification/pokeapi.yml).
-You can point to any other OpenApi Spec instead if you like.
+You can point to any other OpenAPI Spec instead if you like.

 1. Run the generator with the dlt-openapi init command: